VinAiello/ELK-Project/README.md

 ## Access Policies
 We set up our virtual machines in a way in which only the Jumpbox would be allowed connections to the internet, so our Web 1 and Web 2 machines are more secure.
-* Our containers within our Web 1 and Web 2 machines are only accessible by our Jumpbox host machine.
+* Our containers hosted on our Web 1 and Web 2 machines are only accessible by our Jumpbox host machine.
 * Our ELK Server is only accessible by our containers.

 | Name  | Publicly Accessible | Allowed IP Addresses  |